tihon2005/WeatherApp/README.md

 ## About

-An app that shows temperature, wind speed and wind direction fore Reykjavík city.
+An app that shows temperature, wind speed and wind direction fore London city.